 Things to See

 It wouldn’t be a trip to Amsterdam without visiting the red-light district in one half of the Old Center.
-It’s a strange place, women (or men depending on which area you’re in) stand in 3-foot-square cubicles with a full length window facing out onto the street.
-You can’t stand and stare at these people or take photos without getting in some serious trouble, so make it a quick tour.
+It’s a strange place, women (or men depending on which area you’re in, apparently) stand in tiny cubicles with a full-length window facing out onto the street.
+You can’t stand and stare or take photos without getting in some serious trouble, so make it a quick tour.

 While you’re wandering aimlessly around the city it would be worth aiming yourself towards to pretty little neighborhood of Jordaan and the Singel canal to see the Amsterdam that you admire in all the photos, the picture-perfect rows of narrow houses and people riding their bikes, little coffee shops and “coffee shops”, even the occasional cheese shop.

-It’s such a diverse city, and a beautiful one.
+It’s such a beautiful and diverse city.
 Whether you’re seeing it on foot, by bike or by boat.
 Whether you have the money to do everything or you’re just walking around taking photos.
 It’s easy to avoid the seedy part of the city, but it’s easy to find if that’s what you’re into.
 It’s also somewhere you can feel safe walking around at night and you don’t stand out as a tourist too much.
 It should be on everyone’s bucket list!

 Click here to see the full album.